 The Emergency Powers (COVID-19) Regulations was put in place to make orders to protect the country from the pandemic and to prevent the spread of virus.
-Emergency Powers (Covid-19) Regulations (No. 2) 2020 was issued in May 2020 with extended powers to impose major restrictions on freedom of media and in July 2020, Emergency Powers (Covid-19) Regulations (No. 3) was issued for extension of SOE until 25 November 2020.
+Emergency Powers (Covid-19) Regulations (No. 2) 2020 was issued in May 2020 with extended powers to impose major restrictions on freedom of media and in July 2020, Emergency Powers (Covid-19) Regulations (No. 3) was issued for extension of SOE, and this will continue to be extended while the global pandemic continues to pose a significant threat to the Solomon Islands public health.